McKlaud76/Timmy/README.md

 * improved Kempston joystick interface
 * compatible with TC2048 keyboard
 * PCB in dimentions and size of the ogirinal Timex Computer 2048

+*This work is licensed under a Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International (CC BY-NC-ND 4.0).

+*No Warranty of the Project.
+The Issuer makes no express or implied warranty of any kind whatsoever with respect to the Project.